Impact and Implications of Quantum Computing on Blockchain-based Electronic Health Record Systems

 Blockchain Platform Strengths Weaknesses

-From Figs. (2, 3, 4, and 5), and Table 4, Ethereum has a moderate transaction speed and shows decent scalability.
+From Figs. (2-5), and Table 4, Ethereum has a moderate transaction speed and shows decent scalability.
 It has a moderate level of quantum resistance, indicating that while it is not the most vulnerable, enhancements are needed.
 Bitcoin, with its slower transaction speed and higher energy consumption due to its PoW nature, exhibits low quantum resistance.
 This suggests that Bitcoin's cryptographic methods are more susceptible to quantum attacks.

 Fig. (2).